rechat-org/rust-service/src/middleware/usage_tracker/README.md

 3. Updates both Stripe and local database
 4. Returns immediately without blocking the request

-## How to Use

-### Basic Implementation

 ### Important Notes

 - Should only be applied to endpoints where you want to track API usage
 - Does not block or slow down the main request
 - Failures in tracking are logged but don't affect the API response

-### Configuration Requirements

-- Requires valid Stripe configuration
-- Needs database access for organization tracking
-- Organization must have a valid `stripe_subscription_item_id`